web-scrobbler/metadata-filter/CONTRIBUTING.md

 ## Coding conventions

-Please ensure before committing the changes they meet our requirements by running `npx run lint`.
+Please ensure before committing the changes they meet our requirements by running `npm run lint`.

 We use EditorConfig, which helps to keep code in the same code style in different code editors.
 If you haven't use EditorConfig before, you can visit [EditorConfig website][editorconfig] for further information.